1st Semester, Fall (A)

 - FNCE 5333 - Financial Risk Management III – Advanced Topics

-- FNCE 5343 - Strategies & Risk Management in Alternative Investments II (Seminar)
+- FNCE 5341 - Advanced Issues and Applications in Risk Management II (Seminar)

 Optional Concentration in Quantitative Methods in Risk Management, Spring (B)